3rd International Workshop on Artificial Intelligence for Autonomous computing Systems (AI4AS 2025)

 • Robustness, explainability, safety, and security of AI-driven computing systems

-• Integration of large language models (LLMs) into autonomous computing systems
+• Integration of large language models (LLMs) and generative AI into autonomous computing systems

 • Self-adaptation for AI/ML systems